Community Detection and Stochastic Block Models: Exact recovery and CH-divergence

-In conclusion, in the regime of Theorem \ref{exact_thm}, exact recovery follows from solving almost exact recovery on an SBM with degrees that grow sub-logarithmically, using graph-splitting and a clean-up round.
+In conclusion, in the regime of Theorem \ref{exact_thm}, exact recovery can be shown by using graph-splitting and combining almost exact recovery with degrees that grow sub-logarithmically and an additional clean-up phase.
 The behavior of the component-MAP error (i.e., the probability of misclassifying a single node when others have been revealed) pings down the behavior of the threshold: if this probability is $\omega(1/n)$, exact recovery is not possible, and if it is $o(1/n)$, exact recovery is possible.
-Decoding for the latter is then resolved by obtaining the exponent of the component-MAP error, which brings the CH-divergence in.
+Decoding for the latter is then resolved by obtaining the exponent of the component-MAP error, which brings in the CH-divergence.\\